MohamedBadwy360/Driving-License-Management-Backend-Project/README.md

 I used `C#`, `ASP.NET Core`, `SQL Server`, `Entity Framework`, `Visual Studio`, `Visual Studio Code`, and `EF Power Tools`.

-I implemented `Repository Pattern with Unit of Work`, applied the `Database-First Approach` to create database and use `EF Power Tools` to generate models.
+I implemented `Repository Pattern with Unit of Work`, applied the `Database-First Approach` to create database and use `EF Power Tools` to generate models, and applied `OOP`, RESTful API using `Controllers (MVC)`, and `Asyncronous Programming`.

 ---